 - It was actually neighbouring Latvia that was hit the hardest during the crisis, but Estonia's misfortunes might be more noticeable because for a long time it was seen as the biggest post-Soviet success story.
 Now the Baltic Tiger seems to be sharing the fate of the Celtic one.

 - Finland — joined in 1995 and is frequently rated as one of the best countries in the world to live.
 Depicted as Norse by Norsewest, but maintains that it belongs to a different cultural tradition.
 The distinguishing characteristics of its own one are snow, alcohol and self-pity.
 Has a national inferiority complex, uses being full of rocks, trees and water as its main attraction, is relatively large and sparsely populated, too damn cold and too damn dark; is thus the local equivalent of Canada.
 Every one of its residents may or may not be switchblade-carrying black magicians according to the Danes.
 Famous exports include metal bands by the bucketful, including but not limited to Lordi, Nightwish, and Sonata Arctica.
 Notable contributions to the world include the Molotov Cocktail, the Sauna of Death, several great racing drivers, and history's most deadly sniper ever.
+Also, electronics and computer technology—MySQL, IRC, and Linux were all developed by Finns, and it's also the birthplace of cell phone company Nokia.
 That's the country for me!

 - France — A founder member.
 Along with Germany, basically runs the show—though Brussels has the final veto.
 Known for breadsticks, berets and country estates on the Riviera and rudeness to tourists.
 Has a reputation for not doing well in wars (which isn't very accurate, given this is the country of Napoleon Bonaparte).
 Once had a huge empire second only to Britain's.
 Gay Paree covers France tropes in general.
 Currently playing the "Good Cop" to Germany's bad cop in the Greece situation.